atlanhq/camelot/docs/user/advanced.rst

 Copy text in spanning cells
 ---------------------------

-You can copy text in spanning cells when using :ref:`Lattice <lattice>`, in either horizontal or vertical direction, or both.
+You can copy text in spanning cells when using :ref:`Lattice <lattice>`, in either the horizontal or vertical direction, or both.
 This behavior is disabled by default.

 ``copy_text`` expects a list with one or more characters from the following set: ``('v', 'h')``, which are then applied *in order*.